photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 !!! attention "Change Password"
     Please change `PHOTOPRISM_ADMIN_PASSWORD` so that PhotoPrism starts with a secure **initial password**.
     Never use `photoprism`, or other easy-to-guess passwords, on a public server.
+    A minimum length of 4 characters is required.

 Your personal photo and video collection will be mounted from `~/Pictures` by default, where `~` is a placeholder for your [home directory](https://en.wikipedia.org/wiki/Home_directory).